michael-schlueter/fem-quiz/README.md

 ## General Information
 - I undertook this project to further solidify my knowledge of the fundamentals in CSS/HTML/JavaScript.
+- This is the first project from Frontend Mentor which I really worked on, so it was also about getting used to the workflow.
 - The appeal in this challenge was to use a ready-made Figma design.
 This allowed me to gain more experience in working with Figma.
 - I also took on the bonus task of this challenge which was the implementation of a (persisted) dark-mode.
 - I extended this project further by adding tests for it which was not a necessary part of the challenge.
 I recently started learning about testing.
 So I used this project to get my first practical experience in writing tests.